Negotiations

 We all like to stick to what we know and what works for us.
 In negotiation, this is true as well.
-Many representatives on the seller's side feel uncomfortable engaging decision-makers on the buyer's side.
-This discomfort can stem from a lack of experience or the fear of talking to someone higher up the ladder.
-But here's the thing: relying on someone else to engage and convince the decision-maker is a risky move you should avoid.
+Many representatives on the seller’s side feel uncomfortable engaging decision-makers on the buyer’s side.
+The discomfort can stem from a lack of experience or the fear of talking to someone higher up the ladder.
+Relying on someone else to engage and convince the decision-maker is a risky move you should avoid.

 The Consequences of Avoiding Direct Engagement

-The impact of avoiding direct engagement with decision-makers can be significant.
-You risk losing the deal, missing revenue, or experiencing severe delays.
-It's not just about the immediate loss but also the long-term damage to your reputation and future opportunities.
+Avoiding direct engagement with decision-makers will cost you deals.
+You risk losing revenue and experiencing severe delays.
+The immediate loss is painful, but the long-term damage to your reputation and future opportunities is worse.

 Six Steps to Successful Negotiations